Dear DOSM – this is your year.

 2. Stay Educated on Industry Trends and News

-, there’s more than enough resources and industry publications online to stay on top of the latest tools and hospitality news.
+From Hotel News Now, Hospitality Net, to Skift, there’s more than enough resources and industry publications online to stay on top of the latest tools and hospitality news.
 Designate 30 minutes every morning to browse these industry sites, file the articles you want to refer to later, or pass them onto the appropriate staff member.

 3. Analyze Your Team’s Performance Against Targets and Goals